0xTrip/scaffold-kadena/README.md

 ### Hardhat Configuration

-The hardhat configuration is already set up to work with Kadena Devnet via hardhat config.
+The hardhat configuration is already set up to work with Kadena Devnet.
+This is a temporary hard code of .env variables via hardhat.config.

+Users of this repo share a private key loaded with funds, but you can swap out the key if desired.
 Key features:

-- Pre-configured for Kadena Devnet Chain 0 and Chain 1
+- Pre-configured RPCs for Kadena Devnet Chain 0 and Chain 1
 - Simplified deployment process
+- Account loaded with funds

 ### Frontend Configuration

 The NextJS frontend is pre-configured to connect to your deployed contracts on Kadena Devnet.
+Deployment via the script will generate typings.

 ## 🔥 Deployment & Development